Material Ethereal Constructs: Sequential, Poetic Dialogues

 “We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty.”— MAYA ANGELOU

 Photographs meld non-dualities; they present opportunities to open the third eye to mirror the material-ethereal.
 I stroll and look closely for decisive moments where nature's objects and atmospheres ripen with poetic expressions.
 Henri Cartier-Bresson’s "decisive moments" pass in the blink of an eye to remain as crystals or pixels.
-Consciousness, camera-mind, and imaginings become one; memories, worldviews, and subliminal undercurrents add depth and breadth.
+Consciousness, camera-mind, and imaginings become one; knowledge, memories, worldviews, and subliminal undercurrents add depth and breadth.

 The arts are a means to define, refine, heal, and enrich our lives in manifold ways.
 "You don't need to be a brain scientist to understand that the arts have physiological, psychological, and spiritual benefits," said Mary Magsamen, Founder and Director of the International Arts + Mind Lab Center for Applied Neuroaesthetics at Johns Hopkins University School of Medicine.